-James Gladstone begins his first season in 2025 as general manager of the Jacksonville Jaguars following nine seasons with the Los Angeles Rams (2016-24) as director of scouting (2022-24) and director of scouting strategy (2019-22).
+James Gladstone enters his second season in 2026 as general manager of the Jacksonville Jaguars and 11th in the NFL following nine seasons with the Los Angeles Rams (2016-24) as director of scouting (2022-24) and director of scouting strategy (2019-22).

 During Gladstone's nine-year tenure in Los Angeles, the Rams secured four NFC West division titles and appeared in the postseason six times, including a Super Bowl LVI victory in 2021.